BoldingBruggeman/neccton-fabm/README.md

   and if so, load it with `module load <MODULENAME>`

 * There are generally two ways to install new software components:
-  - at system level through a package manager (e.g., `apt` on Debian/Ubuntu Linux) or official installer
+  - at system level through a package manager (e.g., `apt` on Debian/Ubuntu Linux) or an official installer
   - in user space using Anaconda

   Both options are fine.
 If you are working on a system where you do not have root/administrator permissions,